Minar (Tower) and Masjid (Mosque)

 In July, the Canadian government ordered a tugboat to push Komagata Maru out to the sea and mobilised naval forces to make its stand clear.
 On July 23, after only 24 passengers were allowed to get off, Komagata Maru was forced to turn around and start its voyage back to Asia.

 The vessel reached India on September 27 but a fate far worse awaited the passengers here.
 Komagata Maru was stopped by a British gunboat and those on board were placed under guard.
 The British government saw the passengers as “dangerous political agitators”.
 When the ship docked, the British tried to arrest Baba Gurdit Singh and 20 other “leaders” of the “political agitators”.
 On September 29, shots rang the air as passengers tried to flee the ship.
 19 ( a board in fort of the memorial says 50) were killed.
 Those who escaped were later imprisoned or traced to their villages and kept under house confinement till World War I ended, but Baba Gurdit Singh went into hiding till 1922 but gave himself up after Mahatma Gandhi urged him to and served a five-year jail term.

-In 1952 the Indian Government erected a memorial in memory of the martyrs of Komagata Maru, which was inaugurated by the Prime Minister Jawaharlal Nehru.
+In 1952 the Indian Government erected a memorial in memory of the martyrs of Komagata Maru.
+It was designed by architect Habib Rahaman and was inaugurated by the first Prime Minister of India Jawaharlal Nehru.

 The Kirpan shaped memorial is today enclosed in a small courtyard, which represents more of a religious shrine than a martyrs memorial and one has to remove his shoes before entering it.